 In 1990, the U.S. Congress mandated that the EPA take steps to address emissions of airborne toxic chemicals.
-In the Clean Air Act amendments of that year, Congress set as a goal reducing the cancer risk from airborne toxins to one case of cancer for every one million residents following a lifetime of exposure.
-But twelve years later, North Carolina continues to rank near the top in the United States in emissions of several key air toxics and many North Carolina residents still face cancer risks from air toxics that are well above the Clean Air Act cancer risk goal.
+In the Clean Air Act amendments of that year, Congress set as a goal reducing the cancer risk from airborne toxins to one case of cancer for every one million residents.
+But twelve years later, New Hampshire residents still face cancer risks from these and other air toxics that are well above the Clean Air Act goal.